2ReGul4r/Turnverein_Backend/README.md

 ### Make Migrations
 ```
-Migrations are needed to apply changes to there Database.
+Migrations are needed to apply changes to the Database.
 i.e. If you added a new model or edited one.

 #Windows